Partnering with Parks Canada

 opened on Vancouver’s UBC campus in 2010 and works to inspire an understanding of biodiversity, its origins, and importance to humans through collections-based research, education and outreach.
 As Vancouver’s natural history museum, BBM works to promote a greater sense of collective responsibility for the biodiversity of British Columbia, Canada, and the world.

-Parks Canada is pleased to be collaborating with the Beaty Biodiversity Museum on a BioBlitz at Gulf Islands National Park Reserve.
-A BioBlitz is a fun 24-hour event in which teams of volunteer scientists, families, students, and other community members work together to find and identify as many different plants, animals, microbes, fungi, and other organisms as possible.
+Parks Canada is proud to collaborate with the Beaty Biodiversity Museum to deliver Parks Canada BioBlitz events throughout Coastal BC each year.
+BioBlitz is a fun 24-hour event in which scientists lead teams of volunteer families, students, and other community members to work together to find and identify as many different plants, animals, microbes, fungi, and other organisms as possible.

 The Royal BC Museum